What Are The Pros & Cons Of Ceramic Watches?

 With the SBGC221, a brand such as Grand Seiko, already recognized for high-tech horology, further expands their expertise into exotic materials.

-The First All-Ceramic Watch
+The First Ceramic Watch

 Throughout the second half of the 20th century, many brands began to experiment with ceramic or ceramic-like metals.
 The likes of Rado, Omega, and IWC would go on to release timepieces partially constructed of ceramic at different times.

 But the milestone would first be reached by an unlikely contender.
-Chanel, a brand known more for jewellery than for timepieces, presented the J12 model in 2000 to the surprise of an entire industry.
+Chanel, a brand known more for jewelry than for timepieces, presented the J12 model in 2000 to the surprise of an entire industry.

 The watch boasted a full ceramic case, bezel, and bracelet, a feat never before achieved.
-It also possessed unisex styling and a glossy black color that made it a hit with men as well as with women.
+It also possessed unisex styling and glossy black color that made it a hit with men as well as with women.

 Today, the timeless styling of the J12 remains mostly unchanged.
-Despite the introduction of additional colors as well as other complications, the forefather to all ceramic watches still stands.
+Despite the introduction of additional colors as well as other complications, the forefather to all-ceramic watches still stands.

 Even looking at it now, almost 20 years later, it’s easy to foretell that this is one that’s going to be around for a long, long time.